 - More email overall – Marketers that don’t have a way to determine what content is best for you are going to default to sending you ALL of their content.
 The cost to send this content is low, and without a measure of the negative consequences of sending irrelevant content, more marketers will send you everything they have.
 That means a more cluttered inbox with a lot of content you don’t care about.
 Get ready to delete a lot of strength training emails!

 Many email marketers take advantage of knowing your IP address to give them an idea of where you are.
-With this knowledge, they can send you information about local events in your area, details about the weather around you and many other interesting details.
-This content is dynamic, and changes per recipient.
+With this knowledge, they can send you information about local events in your area, details about the weather around you, and many other interesting details.
+This content is dynamic and changes for different email recipients.
 Taking our earlier example, if you’re a runner that subscribes to my runner’s email, I can email you about races in your area, and even tell you what the weather is going to be like for this weekend’s 5K.
 Removing this IP address information means dynamic content is useless.

 That’s the real question, isn’t it?
-Will consumers care about losing the personalization of their emails?
+Will consumers who use the Apple Mail App care about losing the personalization of their emails?
 That answer is different for everyone, but this change will likely make all of the things you hate about marketing emails even worse.
 You’ll get less relevant content and more of it.
 Much of the curation being done to make your emails meaningful to you will become impossible.

 Protecting our privacy and limiting the amount of information we provide to advertisers is important to many of us.
 Currently, solutions Apple’s Mail Privacy Protection provide blanket policies and binary choices around data sharing.